Nutter Butter Owl Cookies

 Instructions

-- Place brown candy melts in a microwave-safe bowl.
-Heat in 15–30 second intervals, stirring between each, until smooth.
+- Melt the brown chocolate melts in a microwave-safe bowl in 15- to 30-second increments, stirring between each one, until smooth.

-- Use a dab of melted brown chocolate to stick two eyes onto each coated cookie.
-Hold in place for a few seconds.
+- Use brown chocolate to attach two eyes to each coated Nutter Butter.

-- Let decorated owls dry for about 3 minutes, then serve and enjoy!
+- Let the owl cookies sit for 3 minutes to set, then serve and enjoy.

 Notes